KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

     Dataset section of the crosstab widget configuration.

 Using the “Dataset” tab the user can add the dataset to take values from.
 Consequently, it is necessary to select the fields you wish to appear as columns, those as row and measures to be exhibited in the pivot table.
-See Figure below.
+See figure below.
 Remember to set column and row fields as attributes, while measure fields as numbers.

 .. figure:: media/image170.png